-- This area revolted from its mother country, Mexico, in the mid-1830s.
-For almost 10 years, it was a reluctant independent republic because United States administrations hesitated to add to national tensions with the admission--the annexation--of a large slave state.
-The Lone Star Republic became the Lone Star State. - 2.
-In addition to California, this area was acquired by the United States with the treaty that ended the Mexican War in 1848. - 3.
-The gold rush in 1849 in this new territory resulted in the area quickly meeting the population requirement for statehood and therefore forcing a reluctant Congress to once again deal with the lethal combination of slavery and expansion. - 4.
+- c 1.
+This area revolted from its mother country, Mexico, in the mid-1830s.
+For almost 10 years, it was a reluctant independent republic because United States administrations hesitated to add to national tensions with the admission-the annexation-of a large slave state.
+The Lone Star Republic became the Lone Star State. - b 2.
+In addition to California, this area was acquired by the United States with the treaty that ended the Mexican War in 1848. - a 3.
+The gold rush in 1849 in this new territory resulted in the area quickly meeting the population requirement for statehood and therefore forcing a reluctant Congress to once again deal with the lethal combination of slavery and expansion. - d 4.
 The location of this state and the desire to connect its chief city with the west and the transcontinental railroad had earlier encouraged Democratic Senator Stephen Douglas in the mid-1850s to push through legislation to organize the Kansas-Nebraska Territory and to argue for the doctrine of popular sovereignty.
 In 1858, the state's senatorial contest resulted in debates between Douglas and the Republican Abraham Lincoln over slavery and popular sovereignty especially given the new Dred Scott decision.
-Although Lincoln lost in the senatorial position in this state, he gained recognition that made him a presidential candidate in 1860. - 5.
+Although Lincoln lost in the senatorial position in this state, he gained recognition that made him a presidential candidate in 1860. - e 5.
 This state was a volatile area since the 1830s and lost in a confrontation with President Andrew Jackson and the Congress.
-It was the first to secede and the first to fire a shot in the Civil War: - 6.
-This state began as a colony established as a religious sanctuary for Quakers. - 7.
-This state began as a colony that contained two groups of English Calvinists, Separatists (Pilgrims at Plymouth) and Puritans (Massachusetts Bay). - 8.
-This state began as a colony established as a religious sanctuary for Roman Catholics. - 10.
+It was the first to secede and the first to fire a shot in the Civil War: - f 6.
+This state began as a colony established as a religious sanctuary for Quakers. - j 7.
+This state began as a colony that contained two groups of English Calvinists, Separatists (Pilgrims at Plymouth) and Puritans (Massachusetts Bav). - h 8.
+This state began as a colony established as a religious sanctuary for Roman Catholics. - In 1636, authorities in Massachusetts Bay banished Roger Williams because of his defense of Native American rights and demand for separation of church and state.
+He launched a new colony that became the state of . - g 10.
 This state began as a colony that was initially a grant from King Charles II to his brother.
 The grant was challenged by the Netherlands military because that nation also had colonies in the region, but its unpopular Dutch governor Peter Stuyvesant had to surrender.
 The proprietor did not grant a representative assembly, but did set up a governor and council.

-QuizJh-1301
+Review Quiz H-1301